juandayz/SERVER-PACKS/README.md

 # SERVER-PACKS INCLUDES LINGOR-NAPF-SAUERLAND-TAKISTAN

+MANY TNKS: TO CHERDENKO,NOVA,OLDMATECHOC for all support during this work.

 *You can choose whatever of this ones.*
 *All of they are Ovepoch*
 *Check The mod list and credits file*